-By the Argument Principle, the integral on the left hand side must be the difference between the number of zeroes and poles of $F_r(w)$ inside $\Xi$ (in particular an integer) multiplied by $2\pi i$.
+By the Argument Principle, the integral on the left-hand side must be the difference between the number of zeroes and poles of $F_r(w)$ inside $\Xi$ (in particular an integer) multiplied by $2\pi i$.
 Since $F_r(w)$ is holomorphic on $\Xi_r$, it must have $-e$ zeroes in $\Xi_r$, counted with multiplicity. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop: intro periodic pole}] This follows from combining Propositions \ref{prop: periodic finite pole} and \ref{zeroes if growth at infinity}, where we use $r=m$ a large integer and $s=1$.
 Note that if $\frac{f_k}{f_n}(z) \to \infty$ as $z\to i\infty$ then $\frac{f_k}{f_n}(z)$ must have exponential growth at $i\infty$ for it is periodic and so has a $q$-expansion. \end{proof}